JessicaThi/job-search-react/README.md

 I decided to use React & Tailwind.css to made this project.
 Feedbacks are welcome ! 😊

+Do you want to see the [website](https://job-search-react.vercel.app) ?

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).